 Abstract

-The development of an efficient method for the de-halogenation of alkyl-halides is essential to reduce the deleterious effects of these pollutants on the environment.
+The development of an efficient method for the de-halogenation of alkyl halides is essential to reduce the deleterious effects of these pollutants on the environment.
 Here we show that entrapment of an electro-catalyst in sol-gel electrodes yields efficient electrodes for this process.
 In this study Cu(1,4,8,11-tetra-aza-cyclo-tetra-decane)2+ was used as the active catalyst in the de-chlorination of CCl3CO2-.
-The major electro-catalytic product is oxalate while a minor product is depending on the experimental conditions, glyoxalate or acetate.
-Electro-catalytic process efficiency depends on the nature of the precursors used to prepare the sol-gel matrix.
+The major electro-catalytic product is oxalate while a minor product, depending on experimental conditions, is either glyoxalate or acetate.
+The efficiency of the electro-catalytic process depends on the nature of the precursors used to prepare the sol-gel matrix.
 The observed electro-catalytic current decreases when cyclic voltammetry is performed at high scan rates.
-This surprising result indicates that the mechanism of the electro-catalytic process depends on the scan rates.
+This surprising result indicates that the mechanism of the electro-catalytic process is dependent on the scan rate.
 Plausible mechanisms at low and high scan rates are proposed.

 Keywords: Electro-catalytic process; Sol-gel matrix; Cu Complex;